 Is it available over-the-counter?

-This product is a prescription-only treatment, and cannot be bought without prior consultation with a doctor.
-Our doctor can draw up a prescription for you, based on the answers you provide to our medical survey.
+This product is a prescription-only treatment, and cannot be bought without prior consultation with your doctor.

 Is it right for me?